netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 In order to download a VM, you must login to [SCIONLab Coordination Service](https://www.scionlab.org/).
 In case you don't yet have an account, follow the registration process.

-After logging in, download a VM configuration by clicking on *Create and Download SCIONLab VM Configuration* as presented in the image below:
+After logging in, create a new AS by clicking on *Generate a new SCIONLab AS*, select a desired attachment point, and choose *Install inside a virtual machine*.
+Unless your VM has public IP address, choose *Use an OpenVPN connection for this AS*.
+Then download a VM configuration by clicking on *Create and Download SCIONLab VM Configuration*.
+A screenshot of the user interface is shown below:

 ![SCIONLab download page](/images/scionlab_download_vm_openvpn_setup.png)